 The development of lumps, bumps, or hard areas, anywhere on your body should always be investigated by your GP and your Physiotherapist.

 Types of Trigger Points

-1. An Active Point expresses pain even when you are not touching it.
+- An Active Point expresses pain even when you are not touching it.

-2. A Latent Point only exhibits pain when you apply pressure to the area.
+- A Latent Point only exhibits pain when you apply pressure to the area.